 A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people usually have a score of 650, but scores are tiered from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
-Some of the pieces in deciding your FICO score include:
+Most people traditionally have a score of 600, but scores range from 300 to 850.
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically after unemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in calculating your FICO score are:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to make sure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-You'll still qualify for a loan with a lower score, but the interest accrued in the long run could be more than double the amount of someone with a better FICO score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of someone with a better credit score.

-Staying on top of your FICO score is the first step in buying a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in owning a home.
+Call us at 832-723-3301 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
+You want a stronger score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
+It can be hard to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
 Here are some ways you can improve your credit score:

 - Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+But, pay them off in one or two payments.

-- Pay on time.
-Delinquent payments instantly drop your credit score.
+- Keep up with payments.
+Late payments hurt your credit history.
 It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a lender.

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt taking up the balance a single card.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt transferred to a single card.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of HREG - Hollingsworth Real Estate Group @ Hollingsworth Center - Lee Hollingsworth, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of HREG - Hollingsworth Real Estate Group @ Hollingsworth Center - Lee Hollingsworth, the loan application process can be a stress-free experience so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.